kcalderon14/Rum-inspector/README.md

   - Select the folder containing the extension files.
   - The <RUM>Inspector icon should now appear in your extensions list.
 4. Refresh your Dashboard
-  - Navigate to your SolarWinds instance (e.g., platform-swdc.solarwinds.com) and Refresh the page to allow the script to inject.
+  - Navigate to your Webpage instance (e.g., test.com) and Refresh the page to allow the script to inject.

 🚀 How it Helps the User
 1. Instant Metadata Access